The 11 Best Hybrid Bikes Under $1000 for Men & Women

 Commuter Bikes

-Commuter bikes are designed for commuting to & from work, a grocery store, or riding around your neighborhood.
+Commuter bikes are designed for commuting to and from work, a grocery store, or your neighborhood.

-Commuter bikes are suitable for paved roads but can also handle light terrains.
-Some commuter bikes may be equipped with extra accessories like panniers, baskets, and lights.
+Commuter bikes are suitable for paved roads and can also handle light terrain.
+Some commuter bikes may have extra accessories, such as panniers, baskets, and lights.

-To increase your safety on your bike, don’t forget to wear a helmet.
-Choose from a selection of the most stylish bike helmets on the market.
+Remember to wear a helmet to increase your safety on your bike.
+Here are some of the most stylish bike helmets on the market.

 City Bikes

 City bikes are very similar to commuter bikes.
-According to Richard Ballantine, the author of Richard’s 21st Century Bicycle Book, they differ from other hybrid bikes by using 26” inches wheels and wider tires.
+According to Richard Ballantine, the author of Richard’s 21st Century Bicycle Book, they differ from other hybrid bikes by using 26-inch wheels and wider tires.

 These features allow riding on roads with potholes.
 If you live in the countryside, a city bike can be the right choice thanks to the mudguards that often come with it.